phytec/doc-bsp-yocto/source/security/kirkstone-sec.rst

 Prerequisites and Caveats
 .........................

-Secureboot is required for trusted CAAM Key blob functionality.
+Secure Boot is required for trusted CAAM Key blob functionality.
 If Secure Boot Keys are burned, the keys are locked.
 After a reset, the CAAM unit creates internal keys for the signing and encryption CAAM blobs.
 These keys are internal in the CAAM and can not be read out and overwritten.